engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 }
 ```

-To change the default value of a state variable, there are three possibilities:

-- using the contracts constructor, which is a special kind of function that gets automatically executed when deploying the contract; using a setter function or initializing the variable at declaration.

-● Expensive to use, they cost gas;

-● Initialized at declaration, using a constructor or after contract deployment by
-calling setters;

 Also, be aware that storage is not dynamically allocated.
 What I mean here is that the number of the state variables is fixed at compile time.

 This instance of the contract cannot have other state variables besides those already declared.
 So if I say I want to have another variable called owner in this instance, that won't be possible.

-I have to change the contract by declaring that new variable and then deploy a new instance.
+I have to change the contract for declaring that new variable and then deploy a new instance.

 All variables must be declared before deploying the contract.

-1. Local variables
+### 2 Local variables

-● Declared inside functions;
+- Declared inside functions
+- If using the memory keyword and are arrays or struct, they are allocated at runtime.
+Memory keyword can’t be used at contract level

-Let's move on to local variables; these are variables that are declared and used inside functions and are kept on the stack, not on storage, so they don't save their values between different function calls.
+Let's move on to local variables; these are variables that are declared and used inside functions and are kept on the stack, not on the storage, so they don't save their values between different function calls.

 They don't cost gas they are free.